 Does this checklist apply to small Dubai offices too?

 Yes - items 1-7 are mandatory for any Dubai office regardless of size.
 Items 8-12 are scaled based on size and compliance scope.
-A 10-person office can implement the full checklist for around AED 15,000 to AED 30,000 hardware plus AED 18,000 to AED 36,000 annual recurring cost.
+A 10-person office can implement the full checklist for around Request a quote hardware plus Request a quote annual recurring cost.

 What's the cheapest way to hit DIFC / ADGM compliance?

 FortiGate firewall + Microsoft 365 Business Premium (includes Defender, MFA, conditional access) + Sophos endpoint + Cloudflare DNS filter + monthly Azizi AMC.
-Total under AED 4,500/month for 25-50 user office.
+Total under Request a quote for 25-50 user office.
 Hits 80 percent of regulator requirements out of the box.

 How often should firmware be patched on Dubai office firewalls?